beyescay/memento/README.md

 <p align="center"><img src="images/meaning.png" width="600" height="150" /></p>

-## Okay, but tell me how I can remember the entire lyrics of Hamilton, but I can't remember how many Pounds equal a Kg?
+## Okay, but tell me how I can remember the entire lyrics of Hamilton, but I can't remember how many Pounds equal a Kilogram?

 Human memory is very powerful, complex and super fascinating.
 But it is very fragile.
 Humans forget information easily.
 Though, they don't forget information that gets stored in their long-term memory such as birthdays, their first language etc., they easily forget information stored in their short-term memory.
-For example, try recalling the name of the forgetting curve that I mentioned in the first paragraph ;) Most likely, you could not!
+For example, try recalling the name of the forgetting curve that I mentioned earlier ;) Most likely, you could not!
 This is because that information did not make it into your long-term memory from your short term memory.
 And, there are so many theories that explain why humans forget information from their short-term memory.

 Mainly, it is due to 4 reasons.